 After risk controls are implemented and verified, re-evaluation of the risk will be performed by updating the occurrence and/or severity rankings, if applicable, and determining the residual risk index.
 The residual risk will then be evaluated based on the criteria for risk acceptability as defined in the RMP.

 Residual risks that are acceptable do not require additional mitigation.
 If the residual risk is still unacceptable, additional mitigations will be investigated.
 If additional mitigations are not available or feasible a rationale will be provided.
-A benefit-risk analysis will be performed for residual risk that is not acceptable to determine if the expected benefit of the intended use of the product outweighs the residual risk.
+A Benefit-Risk Analysis will be performed for residual risk that is not acceptable to determine if the expected benefit of the intended use of the product outweighs the residual risk.

-Benefit-risk analysis
+Benefit-Risk Analysis

-A benefit-risk analysis will be performed on residual risks and the overall residual risk of the combination product.
+A Benefit-Risk Analysis will be performed on residual risks and the overall residual risk of the combination product.
 This analysis is a matter of judgment and performed by experienced, knowledgeable, and competent professionals that are responsible for understanding and considering the technical, clinical, and regulatory context of the Risk Management decision.

-For a specific residual risk, if the risk is deemed unacceptable based on the criteria established in the RMP and further risk control is not practicable, a benefit-risk analysis will be performed for this individual risk.
+For a specific residual risk, if the risk is deemed unacceptable based on the criteria established in the RMP and further risk control is not practicable, a Benefit-Risk Analysis will be performed for this individual risk.

-The benefit-risk analysis will be performed by a direct comparison of the benefits of the intended use of the product against the residual risk using available clinical data, literature, generally acknowledged state of the art, and clinical/medical expert opinion.
+The Benefit-Risk Analysis will be performed by a direct comparison of the benefits of the intended use of the product against the residual risk using available clinical data, literature, generally acknowledged state of the art, and clinical/medical expert opinion.
 The evaluation will include a detailed review of the accompanying information to determine if the risks are articulated.

 Benefits arising from the intended product and its intended use are related to the likelihood and extent of improvement of health expected from its use.
 Benefits will be estimated based on the following factors: